MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Daily_Assignments/04_Due_Wed_Oct_23_Lab_2_Fills_and_Borders.md

 2. Use comments code comments to respond to the following prompts.
 Remember, code comments start with the `#` symbol and end at the end of the line.

+* Describe the difference between parameters and arguments.
+Provide some examples.
 * What does the argument passed to the `fill` parameter in the `Rect()` function represent?
 * What parameter cam an argument be passed to to set the color of a rectangle's border?
 * Provide a link to the list of CMU Graphics' built-in colors.